shanedunne/have_your_say/README.md

 - Outline an actionable proposal based on the petition’s goals.

 Once submitted, users vote on the proposal’s outcome, and representatives are expected to act on the result, ensuring accountability and progress.

+### Integrations
+An integrations section will track and document the progress of successful proposals as they move toward implementation.